m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 A flow that obeys this rule has an *(r, T) smooth traffic shape*.

-In (r, T) traffic shaping a sender can’t send a packet that is larger than r bits long.
+In (r, T) traffic shaping a sender can't send a packet that is larger than r bits long.
 Unless T is very large, the maximum packet size may be very small, so this type of traffic shaping is typically limited to fixed-rate flows.

 Variable flows have to request data rates that are equal to the peak rate.
 It would be incredibly wasteful to configure the shaper such that the average rate must support whatever peak rate the variable rate flow must send.